Olde English Bulldogge

 The Olde English Bulldogge is not recognized by the American Kennel Club, as it is considered to be a hybrid breed.
 However, this breed is recognized by the American Canine Association Inc. (ACA), the American Pet Registry, Inc. (APRI), the Backwoods Bulldog Club (BBC), the Continental Kennel Club (CKC), the Dog Registry of America, Inc. (DRA), the International Olde English Bulldogge Association (IOEBA), the National Kennel Club (NKC), the Olde English Bulldogge Kennel Club (OEBKC), the Olde English Bulldogge Association (OEBA), and the United Kennel Club (UKC).

-Your Olde English Bulldogge will have a short and shiny coat.
+If you’ve always wanted a low-maintenance dog that won’t need regular visits to the grooming salon or shed their body weight in hair on a weekly basis, you’re in luck.
+These designer dogs are as undemanding as it gets when it comes to their beauty regime!
+Your Olde English Bulldogge will have a short and shiny coat, which means it won’t mat or tangle, nor need to be trimmed and clipped.
 These dogs shed an average amount, so a minimal amount of grooming is required.
 Brush your dog at least weekly to keep the shedding under control and keep the fur smooth and clean.

 As is the case with all puppies, provide your Olde English Bulldogge with a safe and clean environment in which he can grow, learn, and play.
 Supervise playtime with young children or with larger dogs to ensure your puppy won’t get hurt, as he will be small and delicate.
 Also, to prevent injuries, keep your puppy from jumping or from engaging in hard exercises until he’s old enough.